stormpath/stormpath-sdk-java/docs/source/views.rst

 JSP Views
 ---------

-The default views are all rendered based on a common page template, conveniently represented as a JSP tag library - no 3rd party template libraries are required.
+The default views are JSPs rendered based on a common page template.
+The template itself is also a JSP, but represented as a tag library - no 3rd party template libraries are required.
 This tag library is included in the Stormpath Servlet Plugin and available to any JSP view in your project.

-Any JSP view that should be rendered based on this template should reference this JSP tag library at the top of the JSP:
+A JSP view that should be rendered based on this template should reference this template tag library at the top of the JSP:

 .. code-block:: jsp